-- Individually, the PI and co-PI do not have greater than $400,000 in their chair, start-up, or research enhancement accounts.
+- Individually, the PI and co-PI do not have greater than $400,000 in their discretionary funds (e.g. Research Enhancement and Chair cost centers).

 - A faculty member may submit only one SPIRe Grant proposal as a PI or co-PI during each submission opportunity.